SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-29-organizing-a-hackday.markdown

 Bottom line
 ---
-Organizing a great effort already takes huge effort and work before the actual event.
+Organizing a great hackday takes huge effort and work before the actual event.
 I'm more than happy to hear your feedback and even add more points that might help future organizers.